PLDT

-PLDT, Inc., formerly known as the Philippine Long Distance Telephone Company (Kompanya ng Teleponong Pangmalayuan ng Pilipinas), is a Philippine telecommunications, internet and digital service holdings company.
-It is one of the country's major telecommunications providers, along with Globe Telecom and startup Dito Telecommunity.
+PLDT, Inc., formerly known as the Philippine Long Distance Telephone Company (Kompanya ng Teleponong Pangmalayuan ng Pilipinas), is a Philippine telecommunications, internet and digital service company.

+PLDT is one of the Philippine's major telecommunications providers, along with Globe Telecom and startup DITO Telecommunity.
 Founded in 1928, it is the oldest and largest telecommunications company in the Philippines, in terms of assets and revenues.

 The company's core businesses are fixed-line telecommunications, mobile telephony services, broadband, and internet of things services under various brands.
 It also has investments in broadcasting, print media, utilities, and direct-to-home satellite services, among others.
-As of 2019, PLDT is listed in the Philippine Stock Exchange and New York Stock Exchange (the only Philippine company to be listed in NYSE) and is being controlled by First Pacific, a Hong Kong-based investment management company; Nippon Telegraph and Telephone, through its subsidiaries; and JG Summit, a major conglomerate that operates the airline Cebu Pacific, food manufacturer Universal Robina, and real estate firm Robinsons Land.
+It is listed in the Philippine Stock Exchange and New York Stock Exchange and is being controlled by First Pacific, a Hong Kong–based investment management company, Nippon Telegraph and Telephone, through its subsidiaries, and JG Summit Holdings.

-Throughout the past decades, PLDT has received numerous complaints from the Philippine House of Representatives and Senate regarding slow internet connection.
+Throughout the past decades, PLDT has received numerous complaints from the Philippine House of Representatives and Senate regarding slow internet connections.

 History

 GTE era

-PLDT was established on November 18, 1928, by a Philippine Government act.
+PLDT was established on November 28, 1928, by a Philippine Government act.
 Philippine legislature and approved by then governor-general Henry L. Stimson by means of a merger of four telephone companies under operation of the American telephone company GTE.
 Known as Act 3436, the bill granted PLDT a 50-year charter and the right to establish a Philippine telephone network linking major points nationwide.
 However, PLDT had to meet a 40-day deadline to start implementing the network, which would be implemented over a period of one to four years.

 By the 1930s, PLDT had an expansive fixed-line network and for the first time linked the Philippines to the outside world via radiotelephone services, connecting the Philippines to the United States and other parts of the world.

 Telephone service in the Philippines was interrupted due to World War II.
 At the end of the war, the Philippines' communications infrastructure was in ruins.
 U.S. military authorities eventually handed over the remains of the communications infrastructure to PLDT in 1947, and with the help of massive U.S. aid to the Philippines during the 1940s and 1950s, PLDT recovered so quickly that its telephone subscribers outpaced that of pre-war levels by 1953.